-Loyalty programs can be highly beneficial to companies and consumers, which make them a great strategy in my book.
+Loyalty programs in marketing (including for customers) can be highly beneficial to companies and consumers, which makes them a great strategy in my book.
 Everyone – the business and the consumers – wins or can win.
+And loyalty is harder and harder to get, as Rebecca Brooks discusses in her book on how customers make shopping decisions.

 In this article, I discuss: